Slavery in Contemporary Imagination

 FYS 100: Slavery in Contemporary Imagination

-We will not only learn about the historical context of slavery, but we will also explore contemporary films, music, art, literature, and public history sites that grapple with slavery and its meanings in our society today.
-Examples range from Oscar-winning films like 12 Years a Slave, Black Panther, to Childish Gambino’s Grammy-winning song “This is America.”
-Prominent historian Ira Berlin’s seminal article, “American Slavery in History and Memory and the Search for Social Justice” will serve as a framework for much our exploration throughout the semester.
-Berlin asserts that American history cannot be understood without slavery yet it has only been in the 21st century that prominent dialogues about the continuing meaning of slavery have taken place.
+We will learn about the historical context of slavery while also exploring contemporary films, music, art, literature, and public history sites that grapple with slavery and its meanings and impacts in our society today.
+Examples range from Oscar-winning films like 12 Years a Slave and Black Panther to Childish Gambino’s Grammy-winning song “This is America.”
+Prominent historian Ira Berlin’s seminal article, “American Slavery in History and Memory and the Search for Social Justice” will serve as a framework for our exploration.
+Berlin asserts that U.S. history cannot be understood without slavery yet it has only been in the 21st century that prominent dialogues about the continuing meaning of slavery have taken place.
 Berlin ultimately argues that slavery has become “a language, a way to talk about race in a society in which race is difficult to discuss.”
-This course, then, will give students a strong grounding in the history of slavery in the U.S. then focus on having students analyze popular material to better understand this “language.”
+This course, then, will give students a strong grounding in the history of slavery in the U.S. in order to critically analyze popular material to better understand this “language.”

 IDST 190: Slavery in Contemporary Imagination Seminar

 The proposed project is a community-engaged mapping project.
-In this project, students choose sites in the city on which to conduct both primary and secondary research.
-Once students have chosen their sites, we will collectively take a trip to the archives and also a city tour of the sites.
-Students will work in small groups to research their sites and the class will eventually compose a collective map of their sites (or they may choose to re-interpret an existing city map or trail, like the Richmond Slave Trail).
+Students will choose sites in the city on which to conduct both primary and secondary research.
+We will collectively visit these sites of interest in the city.
+Students will work in small groups to research their sites, and the class will eventually compose a collective map of their sites (or they may choose to re-interpret an existing city map or trail, like the Richmond Slave Trail).

-As part of the Endeavor program, you will particiapte in the popular Roadmap to Success pre-orientation program, where you will take a short course led by Dr. Ooten.
+As part of the Endeavor program, you will particiapte in the popular Endeavor Pre-Orientation program, where you will take a short course led by Dr. Ooten.

 Short Course Description: Social Justice and the City